When you purchase through links on our site, we may earn a commission. Here’s how it works.

-If your package was delivered by UPS, you would need to file a missing package claim.
+If UPS delivered your package, you would need to file a missing package claim.
 Remember that you cannot fill out this claim until 24 hours have passed since the supposed delivery time.

-If your package was delivered by FedEx, you could file a lost package claim.
+If FedEx delivered your package, you could file a lost package claim.
 In general, it will take 5-7 business days for these claims to be resolved.

 File A Police Report

 You can also file a police report for any missing packages.
 This can be extremely effective if you have a doorbell or outdoor security camera, but if you do not have any, there may not be much the police can do.
 However, if your neighborhood has been experiencing a string of package thefts, the police will be more likely to get involved than if it is simply one package that has gone missing.